Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 5. Excessive sweat on the feet

-6. Walking barefoot, and not wearing socks while wearing the shoes
+6. Walking barefoot, and not wearing socks while wearing shoes

-7. Walking improperly and heavily on inner or outer margin of the foot
+7. Walking improperly and heavily on the inner or outer margins of the foot

-8. Long, continued use of tools or musical instruments or lifting heavy weights are the major factors that are predisposing conditions for corn formation on the hands.
+8. Long, continued use of tools or musical instruments or lifting heavy weights are the major factors that predispose conditions for corn formation on the hands.

-9. Some type of corns (keratosis punctata) are inherited which means a person has a family history of such corns formation.
+9. Some types of corn (keratosis punctata) are inherited, which means a person has a family history of corn formation.

-10. Having medical conditions like bunion (bony bump forming on joint at the base of the big toe), hammertoe (a deformity causing the toe to bend downward), arthritis (joint inflammation) in feet.
+10. Medical conditions like a bunion (bony bump that forms on the joints at the base of the big toe), hammer toe (a deformity causing the toe to bend downward), and arthritis (joint inflammation) can develop in the feet.

 Complications